OpenAdaptAI/OpenAdapt/README.md

 ### Problem Statement

 Our goal is to automate the task described and demonstrated in a `Recording`.
-That is, given a new Screenshot, we want to generate the appropriate InputEvent(s) based on the previously recorded InputEvents in order to accomplish the task specified in the `Recording.task_description`, while accounting for differences in screen resolution, window size, application behavior, etc.
+That is, given a new `Screenshot`, we want to generate the appropriate `InputEvent`(s) based on the previously recorded `InputEvent`s in order to accomplish the task specified in the `Recording.task_description`, while accounting for differences in screen resolution, window size, application behavior, etc.

+If it's not clear what `InputEvent` is appropriate for the given `Screenshot`, (e.g. if the GUI application is behaving in a way we haven't seen before), we can ask the user to take over temporarily to demonstrate the appropriate course of action.

 ### Dataset